telerik/xaml-docs/controls/raddataservicedatasource/how-to/connect-to-web-api.md

     }
 {{endregion}}

-After all of this, you should be able to see the data from your service as shown in **Figue 1**.
+After all of this, you should be able to see the data from your service as shown in **Figure 1**.

 #### Figure 1: The data from the service in RadGridView